JohnOrthoefer/Raven/docs/Configuration.md

 # Configuration
 ## Auto configuration
-Included is `nmapparse`.
-This program attempts to scan your local subnet with nmap and then parses the XML output.
-You can control which network it probes, and even provide your own nmap XML for it parse and output a ini file.
+`nmapparse` is used for inital configuration/network descovery.
+This program attempts to scan your local subnet with `/usr/bin/nmap` and then parses the XML output.

+* `-net NETWORK/CIDR` the network to scan.
+If you don't provide one, the program *makes a guess*
+* `-group Internal-LAN` this is the tag all the hosts found will be added to
+* `-disabled` mark all hosts as `enabled=false`
+* `-dhcp 100-200` in the ini file do not add an `ipv4=` entry if the lowest octet falls in this range.
+This option won't work correctly if your CIDR block is larger is /24.
+To disable, set the range to `256-256`.
+* **Output generation**
+If you do not provide at lease one of these the program only prints out *what it found.*
+  * `-json` output GROUPNAME.json file with all the found hosts
+  * `-ini` output GROUPNAME.ini file for all the found hosts.
+This file will have some basic checks enabled for all all hosts, currently `ping` for all hosts, and for hosts with the following ports open-
+    * port 22 /usr/lib/monitoring-plugins/check_ssh
+    * port 80 /usr/lib/monitoring-plugins/check_http
+    * port 443 /usr/lib/monitoring-plugins/check_http *to check certificate*
+  * `-skel base.ini` the file with the base checks in it for.ini

 ## Deamon
-* `-config` - points the daemon at the configration file to use.
+* `-config` points the daemon at the configration file to use.
 The default is `../etc/raven.ini` However, you can name and place the file where ever you want.
-* `-port` - what port to use for the webserver.  **Default** `:8000`
+* `-port` what port to use for the webserver.  **Default** `:8000`
-* `-workers` - how many *worker threads* to spawn.
+* `-workers` how many *worker threads* to spawn.
 Understand these are go routines so it will not map 1 to 1 to what your OS shows.

 ## Monitoring file
 All the monitoring goes into a single ini file.